ariyurek/CurrencyConverter/README.md

 # Build and Test
 TODO: Describe and show how to build your code and run the tests.
+- Run the CurrencyConverter.API then use swagger for test
+- Run docker compose with this command 'docker-compose up -d' at the CurrencyConverter folder
+- Reach swagger via this url https://localhost:5001/swagger/index.html

 # Contribute
 TODO: Explain how other users and developers can contribute to make your code better.